Swellisgood/Swellisgood/README.md

 - Forecasting Energy Demand: I recently developed a time series forecasting model to predict energy demand for a utility company.
 The project involved data preprocessing, feature engineering, and time series modeling techniques such as ARIMA and Prophet.
 I am continuing to refine the model and explore new methods to improve its accuracy and performance.

 ### Learning Rust
-- Exploring Rust for its performance, memory safety, and concurrency features 🚀
+- Performance, memory safety, and concurrency features 🚀
-- Drawn to Rust's focus on writing fast and reliable code 💪
+- Rust focuses on writing fast and reliable code 💪
-- Impressed by its modern syntax and unique features, such as ownership and borrowing 🤯
+- Modern syntax and unique features, such as ownership and borrowing 🤯
 - Excited to continue exploring Rust's potential for building high-performance software. 💻

 ## Connect with me
 📗 I love writing about all things tech, so you can follow me on Twitter or Medium @swellisgood for tweets & articles about data science, web3, and software programming.

-## Technologies I've worked with ✨
-Python, Solidity, Rust, C++, Javascript ...

 ---